sourcefuse/arc-saas/services/tenant-management-service/README.md

 - Create a new Loopback4 Application (If you don't have one already) `lb4 testapp`
-- Install the authentication service
+- Install the tenant management service
   `npm i @sourceloop/tenant-management-service`
 - Set the [environment variables](#environment-variables).
 - Run the [migrations](#migrations).